-Meet the people dedicated to ridding the world of bad bosses.
+Meet the team of people dedicated to spreading the word

 CEO + Co-Founder

-Amy Sandler is chief marketing officer and coach at Radical Candor.
+Amy Sandler is the chief content officer at Radical Candor, where she also serves as a Candor Coach and is the host of the Radical Candor podcast.
 She has shared Radical Candor around the world, from start-ups to Fortune 100 companies, in industries ranging from aerospace to technology, financial services to franchising, and education to healthcare.

-Amy has trained thousands across a spectrum of roles, including CEOs and leadership teams, mid-level and new managers, and individual contributors just starting on their career path.
+Amy has trained tens of thousands across a spectrum of roles, including CEOs and leadership teams, mid-level and new managers and individual contributors just starting on their career path.
 She is passionate about helping teams from around the world achieve more together than they could ever do on their own.

-An executive coach, corporate mindfulness trainer and professional speaker, Amy has more than 20 years experience in senior marketing roles including Young Presidents’ Organization (YPO), Vistage and UCLA.
-She has an AB and MBA from Harvard University, an MFA in Screenwriting from UCLA, and is a certified teacher of the Search Inside Yourself leadership program developed at Google.
-She is featured on the Simple Habit and Unplug meditation mobile apps, has performed stand-up comedy and walked on fire five times.
+An executive coach, corporate mindfulness trainer and professional speaker, Amy has more than 20 years of experience in senior roles including Young Presidents’ Organization (YPO), Vistage and UCLA.
+She has an AB and MBA from Harvard University, an MFA in Screenwriting from UCLA and is a certified teacher of the Search Inside Yourself leadership program developed at Google.
+She is featured on the Simple Habit and Unplug meditation mobile apps, has performed stand-up comedy and she’s walked on fire six times.

 Director of Operations

-Nora is a program administrator with more than 10 years’ experience designing and managing educational and training programs.
-Spending the majority of her career in the non-profit arts, she has helped organizations successfully scale their offerings; build cohesive and effective teams; and develop operational strategy for growth.
+Nora Wilcox is a program administrator with more than 10 years of experience designing and managing educational and training programs.
+Spending the majority of her career in the non-profit arts, she has helped organizations successfully scale their offerings; build cohesive and effective teams and develop operational strategy for growth.